john0909/pyzwcadmech/README_EN.md

     main()
 ```
 How to Run the Examples:
-- Install the dependencies: `pip install pyzwcadmech` to install the ZWCAD Mechanical library, and `pip install pyQt5` to install PyQt5.
+- Install the dependencies: `pip install pyzwcadmech` to install the ZWCAD MFG library, and `pip install pyQt5` to install PyQt5.

 - Install ZWCAD MFG: Ensure that ZWCAD MFG is installed on your system.
 You can download the installation package here: https://www.zwsoft.com/product/zwcad/mfg